demizer/go-rst/README.rst

 ..
 STATUS END

-See https://github.com/demizer/go-rst/tree/master/doc/README.rst for complete details.
+See `implementation status`_ for complete details.

 Road Map
 ========